 A smaller supported language list, documented at Adobe's official support pages.
 If your language is not on it, you have no built-in option.

-Free Captions Every Month — Zero Extra Cost
+Free Caption Generations — Zero Extra Cost

 There is no financial reason not to try CaptionX.
 The question is only whether it produces better output for your workflow than what you already have.
 The answer to that takes five minutes to find out — for free.